 It captures stills at the full 12MP resolution, and there’s a manual mode within the app, so you can keep the shutter open for as long as 4 seconds and ramp the ISO up to 3200.
 That said, there’s no override when it comes to image quality for video at this stage.

 Stills look decent in daylight, and passable in low light, but terrible in the dead of night.
 If you can dive into manual mode, you can help things along, but in the air, you still can’t keep the shutter open for too long, so you’ll be shooting at max ISO, which introduces a lot of noise and post-processing.
+The latest firmware update (released in March 2020, after this test) has added more exposure and white balance controls.

 When the light is right, however, shots are detailed, colors are punchy and dynamic range is fair.
 We would have loved to have seen RAW capture within the app, and a few more granular controls over contrast and saturation too, but even without these, as an entry-point to 12MP aerial photography, the Mavic Mini is off to a flying start.